Caluya: History

 The Island of Caluya was once called Polo Pandan by Moro pirates searching for commercial ships as target victims.
-These pirates with their pillager vintas called "Salipsipan" utilized the place for haven and rest after divesting ships of valuable belongings.
+These pirates with their pillager vintas called salipsipan utilized the place for haven and rest after divesting ships of valuable belongings.
 In fear of the pirates, only few fishermen dared to fish in the area.
 The Moro pirates called the place Polo Pandan because the entire coastal area was covered by pandan screw pines.

-Several years later, fishermen from other islands, who were catching turtles for Chinese traders using their fish gears called "Panalog", accidentally landed in Polo Pandan in search of drinking water.
+Several years later, fishermen from other islands, who were catching turtles for Chinese traders using their fish gears called panalog, accidentally landed in Polo Pandan in search of drinking water.
 They were surprised to see footprints of humans in the sand but no houses could be seen.
-They found a potable spring coming from the roots of a Dankalan Tree.
+They found a potable spring coming from the roots of a dankalan tree.
 They brought the good news to other fishermen and settled by the shore near that spring.
-They made huts (Barong-barong) for their families and continued with their fishing activities.
+They made huts (barong-barong) for their families and continued with their fishing activities.
 Eventually, the Moro pirates landed at the other side of the island.
 The settlers feared for the safety of their families, so they transferred their huts to the hilltop and called the place "Minoro or Barabanwa."

 One day, while all the male settlers were out looking for food and fishing, the Moro pirates surfaced and an amazon named Merin gathered all women to defend their settlement.
 The Moro leader, upon seeing the amazons, ordered his men to retreat for according to him, the women were weak or maluya in vernacular.
-Thus the name Polo Pandan was changed to maluya in honor of famous hero Merin.
+Thus the name Polo Pandan was changed to Maluya in honor of famous hero Merin.
 The island soon became Caluya.

 Spanish settlement

 The Spanish settlement in Caluya was established around 1850.
 Spanish friars came to the island to propagate their colonization of the archipelago.
-The settlement was called Barangay and the first Cabeza de Barangay was Balbino Alojado (later changed his surname to Ysug) succeeded by Luciano Boctot and then by Surato Bunga-Bunga.
-All other Cabezas de Barangay was not recorded.
+The settlement was called Barangay and the first cabeza de barangay was Balbino Alojado (later changed his surname to Ysug) succeeded by Luciano Boctot and then by Surato Bunga-Bunga.
+All other cabezas de barangay was not recorded.

-Later on, the Cabeza de Barangay became Capitan de Barangay.
-The first Capitan de Barangay was Lozaro Decena succeeded by Luciano Tabangay and then by Mariano Escultor.
+Later on, the cabeza de barangay became capitan de barangay.
+The first capitan de barangay was Lozaro Decena succeeded by Luciano Tabangay and then by Mariano Escultor.

-In the year 1893, believed to be in the month of May, the Barangay was changed to Pueblo or town by the Spanish Government, hence the founding of the Municipality of Caluya.
+In the year 1893, believed to be in the month of May, Barangay was changed to Pueblo or town by the Spanish Government, hence the founding of the Municipality of Caluya.